Upgrading Mailman 3¶

 Finally, upgrade your packages:

-(venv) $ pip upgrade -U mailman postorius django-mailman3 hyperkitty mailman-web
+(venv) $ pip install -U mailman postorius django-mailman3 hyperkitty mailman-web

 It is important to upgrade all the packages together since they depend on each other for critical functionality.
 There are no compatability guarantees with a new version of one package and an old version of another package.